 - You are not claimed as a dependent on your partner’s or anyone else’s tax return.

 - You have a high deductible health plan (HDHP), meaning you pay more for health costs covered by insurance.

 A key difference between an FSA and an HSA is that an FSA stays with an employer, and you may lose access if you change employment.

-On the other hand, an HSA is portable; you can take it with you.
+On the other hand, an HSA is portable.
+You can take it with you from employer to employer.

 Ask your employer whether they offer an FSA or HSA.
 Not all employers offer these tax-saving tools for health expenses.